-Dunham, a Democrat, was the representative for Indiana's 3rd congressional district from 1853 to 1855.
+Dunham was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1853 to 1855.

 From Dec 1849 to Mar 1855, Dunham missed 610 of 1,634 roll call votes, which is 37.3%.
 This is worse than the median of 31.0% among the lifetime records of representatives serving in Mar 1855.
 The chart below reports missed votes over time.